 The Toolbox for 3D Printing on your new 3D printer.

-These are the tools for pretty much any FDM 3D printer.
-From the Prusas, to Makerbots, to Anets, and printers in between.
+This is the toolbox for pretty much any FDM 3D printer.
+From the Prusas, to Creality Ender 3s and CR10s, to Sovol 3D Sv01s, and printers in between.
 If your printer uses a roll of filament, these are the tools I have found to make 3D printing easier.

 There are a number of tools I use day in and day out on my 3D printing, and I consider them an integral part of my 3D printing toolbox.
 Let’s start off with the two most used tools in this toolbox.

 Number one, would be my cheap pair of long needlenose pliers ( Amazon | Aliexpress).
 These let me reach out and pull the build up off the nozzle, grab that those tiny pieces out of the parts drawer, hold on to nuts while I tighten the head, and even hit the emergency stop on the Tevo Tarantula faceplate.
 Basically, I use these like tweezers, they are just heavier duty.

 The next tool I use a ton is a common Leatherman.
 Mine is so old, they don’t make it anymore… but a similar version is the Rebar. ( Amazon ).
 Aliexpress sells a multitool with the main tools I use.
 I use the blade to scrape off extra “flash” if I print with brims, or I have strings.
 I use the file to file down edges and remove burrs or add a little more clearance.
 The wirecutter was used extensively when building my printer, and subsequent upgrades.